 Other Powerful Benefits of Fiber

 Obesity (especially in the abdomen area), high blood pressure, high insulin levels, high levels of triglycerides (fat particles), and low levels of HDL (good) cholesterol are all disorders of metabolic syndrome.
-It causes many problems including higher risk of heart disease and diabetes.
+It causes many problems including a higher risk of heart disease and diabetes.

-To mitigate those odds, you can eat fiber and magnesium since they were primarily responsible for the reduced risk of developing the metabolic syndrome.
+To mitigate those odds, you can eat fiber and magnesium since they were primarily responsible for the reduced risk of developing metabolic syndrome.
 In addition, lower blood pressure and cholesterol levels, prevent weight gain, promote weight loss, and improved blood sugar level was also shown in other studies.